-Alef Education to Transform the Public Education System in American Samoa
+Alef Education To Transform The Public Education System In American Samoa

-(MENAFN- Orient Planet Group) New York, September 12, 2023: Alef Education, a global leader in educational technology, has announced that it has partnered with the American Samoa Department of Education (ASDOE) to implement Alef Pathways — an innovative educational solution — for 10,000 students across all public schools on the island.
+New York: Alef Education, a global leader in educational technology, has announced that it has partnered with the American Samoa Department of Education (ASDOE) to implement Alef Pathways - an innovative educational solution - for 10,000 students across all public schools on the island.
 The partnership represents a significant step forward in transforming education in American Samoa.

 Alef Pathways is a student-centered, self-paced supplemental math program that provides a comprehensive solution for improving math instruction.
 It includes diagnostics and recommends developmental pathways, interactive learning content, and formative and summative assessments to measure progress.
 It empowers teachers to monitor student progress and recommends appropriate materials to support individual learning needs.